 Harvest (n.) was the English name for the season until autumn began to displace it 16c.
 Astronomically, from the descending equinox to the winter solstice; in Britain, the season is popularly August through October; in U.S., September through November.
 Compare Italian autunno, Spanish otoño, Portuguese outono, all from the Latin word.

-Autumn's names across the Indo-European languages leave no evidence that there ever was a common word for it as there likely was for the other three seasons.
+As de Vaan notes, autumn's names across the Indo-European languages leave no evidence that there ever was a common word for it.
 Many "autumn" words mean "end, end of summer," or "harvest."
 Compare Greek phthinoporon "waning of summer;" Lithuanian ruduo "autumn," from rudas "reddish," in reference to leaves; Old Irish fogamar, literally "under-winter."